chadweimer/gomp/README.md

 ### Kubernetes

 A basic manifest is shown below.
-This manifest is roughly equivalent to the first docker command shown in the [Docker](#Docker) section above, as is thus not recommended for production use.
+This manifest is roughly equivalent to the first docker command shown in the [Docker](#Docker) section above, and is thus not recommended for production use.

 ```yaml
 apiVersion: apps/v1